 So, to go public they again evaluate their company here the valuation again depends on your growth rate and also exit amount for next 5 to 8 years

 So their CA evaluates the valuation of their company that is approx., $2Bn.
 So they raise $235,000,000 in the IPO stage in the lieu of 7% of equity.

 And it goes on till the company’s existence.

 I hope, you have understood the specifics of “How funding works” here.
-In this article I have included an example to clarify the startup funding procedure for every stages.
-But after all, if you have any doubts here about the topic “How Funding Works: Startup Funding Procedure with Example” you can ask below in comment.
+In this article, I have included an example to clarify the startup funding procedure for every stage.
+But after all, if you have any doubts here about the topic “How Funding Works: Startup Funding Procedure with Example” you can ask below in the comment.